DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 *   auth_iv_random_size: set the size of the auth IV, which will be generated randomly.

     Note that if --auth_iv is used, this will be ignored.

+*   aead_algo: select the AEAD algorithm

+*   aead_op: select the AEAD operation to perform: ENCRYPT or DECRYPT

+    (default is ENCRYPT)

+*   aead_key: set the AEAD key to be used.
+Bytes has to be separated with ":"

+*   aead_key_random_size: set the size of the AEAD key,

+    which will be generated randomly.

+    Note that if --aead_key is used, this will be ignored.

+*   aead_iv: set the AEAD IV to be used.
+Bytes has to be separated with ":"

+*   aead_iv_random_size: set the size of the AEAD IV, which will be generated randomly.

+    Note that if --aead_iv is used, this will be ignored.

 *   aad: set the AAD to be used.
 Bytes has to be separated with ":"